joatmon08/vagrantfiles/README.md

-joatmon08/dockerfiles
+joatmon08/vagrantfiles
 ==================

-This repository provides Dockerfiles for various use cases.
+This repository provides Vagrantfiles for various use cases.

-Each Dockerfile has a README that includes:
+Each Vagrantfile has a README that includes:

- * Version of the OS and Docker that it was built/tested against
+ * Version of the Vagrant and Virtualbox that it was built/tested against
- * Instructions for building the Docker image

-Many of these images are available on Docker Hub.
+ * Other notes on the Vagrant box it produces.